 But that didn't seem to help matters much when it came to picture time.

-These thai peanut noodles come together so quickly and can be eaten either hot or cold.
-My dad is at the table with fork in hand the second the scent of fresh ginger pings his nostrils so he usually eats them hot the first night then eats then cold the next day.
-It is also kind of one of those recipes that gets better as it sits too, ya know?
+These Thai peanut noodles come together quickly and can be eaten either hot or cold.
+My dad is at the table with fork in hand the second the scent of fresh ginger pings his nostrils so he usually eats them hot the first night then cold the next day.
+It is one of those recipes that gets better as it sits.

 When it first comes together it's going to be a bit thick and you'll probably think you've done something wrong, but don't fret!
 It's supposed to be that way.
 Put the sauce into the bottom of the bowl then ladle over some of the hot cooking liquid from the noodles.
 When you whisk the water in, the peanut sauce will smooth out into the most velvety and rich condiment you've ever seen.

 I believe that the starchy water used to cook pasta is a magic potion in and of itself.
 Whenever I boil noodles, I always reserve a cup or two of the liquid and add it as needed to my pasta dishes.
 It helps sauces stick to noodles and it gives the dish a rad richness you just can't replicate.

 Things have been so crazy on the home front lately.
 As you may know, I'm not only a blogger and a mother and a freelance photographer, but I'm also the marketing specialist for the family real estate business.
 Summer is the season to buy houses so I've been exceptionally busy with designing ads for the SEVEN real estate auctions we have over the next few weeks.
 If anyone is looking to purchase a home in Northeastern North Carolina, most of which are within an hours drive of the Outer Banks, shoot me an e-mail and I'll get you more info.